Octagon-simon/octaValidate-nodejs/README.md

 [Visit the repository](https://github.com/Octagon-simon/octaValidate-PHP)

 ### Octavalidate - JS
-Use the JS release of this library to validate your frontend (HTML) forms.
+Use the Native JS release of this library to validate your frontend (HTML) forms.

 [Visit the repository](https://github.com/Octagon-simon/octaValidate)